tensorflow/tfjs/tfjs-backend-wasm/README.md

 # Usage

 This package adds a WebAssembly backend to TensorFlow.js.
+This is currently in alpha and subject to change.
+Not every op in TensorFlow.js is supported on this backend.

-Importing this package augments the TensorFlow.js package (@tensorflow/tfjs-core) by registering a new backend.
+Importing this package augments the TensorFlow.js package (@tensorflow/tfjs-core) by registering a new backend meaning existing TensorFlow.js code, models, and dependent packages will work with only a few lines of code changed.

 ## Importing the backend